What exactly is a “green” Christmas?

 Adopt a tree

-During Christmas season, a Christmas tree is an absolute must-have for most families, and we understand that.
+A Christmas tree is an absolute must-have for most families.
 However, chopping down a tree isn’t the most sustainable eco-friendly thing to do.
-If you prefer real plants, decorate a tree in your garden – after all, it’s the family time decorating that counts, right?
+If you prefer real plants, decorate a tree in your garden – after all, what counts is the time spent with the family while decorating it, right?
 If you want a real Christmas tree indoors, buy a small potted Christmas tree.
 You can keep it for years and when it becomes too big for indoors, just plant it outside.
+If you live in Lisbon, there is another alternative: renting a “Pinheiro Bombeiro” (“Firefighter Pine Tree”), a charitable initiative that repurposes pine trees already slated for cutting as part of forest clearing efforts.
+Some of the proceeds go to essential equipment for Portuguese volunteer firefighters.

 -